Google Expeditions Virtual Reality – The Real Life Magic School Bus

 Last school year, I was extremely excited when I learned our classroom was receiving a grant from the Mozilla Gigabit Community in the amount of $10,000.
-Mozilla awarded ten $10,000 grants to various schools and entrepreneurs in our city of Chattanooga, Tennessee.
+Mozilla awarded ten $10,000 grants to various schools and entrepreneurs in our city.
 Some of the grantees hoped to develop virtual reality classroom experiences for their foreign language students.
 Others wanted to develop robots that would allow teachers to observe other classrooms and transform the collaborative process among their teacher community.
 For our grant, we hoped to bring virtual reality into our classroom and also connect with museums, scientists, and other amazing outlets to take our students on virtual field trips.

 Google Expeditions is a classroom virtual reality set that allows a teacher to direct and lead students on a virtual field trip that can take them virtually anywhere in our entire solar system.
 Teachers are no longer bound by their classroom walls and the opportunities they have available in their own communities or within their reach.
 We are now able to create experiences for our students that were before unimaginable and even unattainable, at times.
 With hundreds of virtual reality lessons to choose from, the teacher is able to conduct the field trip from the comfort of their own classroom using the Google Expeditions kit.
 For my Life Science classroom we will travel to the Galapagos Islands when we discuss Charles Darwins’ finch observations.
 We will travel inside an animal and plant cell and take a look inside organ systems when we learn about the human body.
 As we cover biomes, we will take our students to a tropical rain forest, underwater on a scuba diving expedition to a marine ecosystem, and to the very top of Mount Everest as we see an alpine tundra firsthand.
 To see what the full list of all of Expeditions available follow the link below: